 El Pollo Loco Holdings, Inc. to Participate at the 25th Annual ICR Conference

-/EIN News/ -- COSTA MESA, Calif., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- El Pollo Loco Holdings, Inc. (“El Pollo Loco”) (NASDAQ: LOCO) today announced that the Company will host a fireside chat as part of the 25th Annual ICR Conference in Orlando, Florida on Monday, January 9, 2023.
-El Pollo Loco’s discussion will begin at 9:30 AM ET and will be webcast live from the corporate website at www.elpolloloco.com under the “Investors” tab, or directly through the ICR Conference website at www.icrconference.com.
+COSTA MESA, Calif., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- El Pollo Loco Holdings, Inc. ("El Pollo Loco") LOCO today announced that the Company will host a fireside chat as part of the 25th Annual ICR Conference in Orlando, Florida on Monday, January 9, 2023.
+El Pollo Loco's discussion will begin at 9:30 AM ET and will be webcast live from the corporate website at www.elpolloloco.com under the "Investors" tab, or directly through the ICR Conference website at www.icrconference.com.

 About El Pollo Loco